FuseByExample/smx-ws-examples/README.md

-This projects contains a set of OSGi bundles that demonstrate web services in ServiceMix using CXF and Camel.
+This projects contains a set of OSGi bundles that demonstrate web services in JBoss Fuse using CXF and Camel.

 The following patterns are shown: